javag97/design/content/posts/2019-06-24/index.md

 ## Semi-structured interviews

 *Note: To follow non-disclosure agreement, I have omitted and obfuscated confidential information.*

+We talked to and coded four interviews of various users familiar with the Jupyter ecosystem

+### Findings
++ Expected to use JL in work, school, etc.
++ Unaware that JL and NB are different
++ View Jupyter as Python-only software
++ Use JL as a tool it's not explicitly designed for (commonly compared to an IDE)

 ## Jobs To Be Done